 Museums have historically emerged as the product of geopolitics, and they continue to be subject to its power dynamics, but there is no doubt that the museum infrastructure of world areas such as Africa is improving dramatically.
 Major museums are emerging there that are already changing the global ecology of museums and that challenge the assumptions of major Euro-American museums that they are the rightful arbiters and keepers of the shared cultural heritage of humankind.

-But it is also troubling that, in balancing the scales of history, there appears to be a dearth of new ideas about museums and their role in society.
+But it is also troubling that, in balancing the scales of history, there appears to be a lack of new ideas about museums and their role in society.
 If the large new museum projects that are being developed are anything to go by, the view seems to be that the only possible way to respond to the grand “universal survey” museums of Europe and North America is to create new grand “universal survey” museums that place other world areas at their center but uncritically adapt the genealogical, socially intimidating “temple of culture” model of these colonial-era museums.
 And it appears, at least from a distance, that far more attention is being paid to the symbolic value of these institutions, and their political and ideological role as instruments of the state, than to how such museums are to intervene into the communities they are supposed to serve.
 I can only hope that I am wrong on that count.
-If not, it is major opportunity lost for the postcolonial world to demonstrate innovative leadership in the development of museums, and the ideologies that support them, and it does no justice to the critical rethinking of museums that has already taken place in recent decades.
+If not, it is a major opportunity lost for the postcolonial world to demonstrate innovative leadership in the development of museums, and the ideologies that support them, and it does no justice to the critical rethinking of museums that has already taken place in recent decades.

 There have been panicky responses that established European museums, such as the Musée du Quai Branly – Jacques Chirac in Paris, which holds most of the 80,000 objects reviewed in the Macron report, will be emptied out.
 Most restitution requests are, as its authors the economist Felwine Sarr and art historian Bénédicte Savoy have pointed out, not wholesale but pertain to specific art works that are deemed particularly important and, given their own worth and the manner in which they were taken, of high symbolic value.
 Most of those should be unconditionally returned but there are some interesting alternatives that could also be explored, including negotiated payment in compensation for items that were inappropriately taken, long term leases, touring exhibitions, and even exchanges for European and North American art works of equal importance.